A Simple Template For Brand Strategy That All The Best Brands Use

 In the next brochure, the entrepreneur described his focus with the headline “to the people of the countryside.”
 The IKEA founder refined this into the company vision “to create a better everyday life for the many people.”
 Who are these many people?
 They’re anyone, like Ingvar and other frugal, practical Smålandians, who value products with low prices and high quality – things made from being smart with resources and never tolerating waste.

-Starting with WHY helped turn around the fortunes of Microsoft, whose stock price had stalled in 2014.
+Redefining WHY they exist helped turn around the fortunes of Microsoft, whose stock price had stalled in 2014.

 As CEO, Satya Nadella stated: